-At the end of the super-step, initiated by the put or proj primitives or by withpar, the communication phase starts with an exchange of data sizes.
+At the end of the super-step, initiated by the put or proj primitives (or by withpar), the communication phase starts with an exchange of data sizes.
 We take the opportunity to communicate processor states: in case there is any exception, normal communication is replaced by a total exchange of the exceptions and their parameters.
+Then, a new super-step starts and the processor states are reset to fine.
+This is consistent w.r.t. replication, because the same set of exception is raised everywhere.

-We then get back to a consistent replicated state with the same set of exceptions raised everywhere.
-The propagation of exceptions drives out of the normal execution flow and can't be implemented in OCaml (without exceptions) outside of the compiler, it is therefore piggy-backed onto the OCaml exception Global_exn of Exception_set.t.
+The set of local exceptions has yet to be raised.
+As propagation of exceptions drives out of the normal functional execution flow and can't be implemented in OCaml (without exceptions) without modifying the internals of the compiler, the set of exceptions is piggy-backed onto an OCaml exception Global_exn of Exception_set.t.

 To implement the extension in the language, in particular the new keywords trypar and withpar, we chose to use OCaml's generic precompiler, camlp4.
-The core of trypar...withpar is a try...with catching exceptions of the kind Global_exn, but several other problems must be taken into account:
+The trypar...withpar structure is replaced by some code including a try...with over exceptions of the kind Global_exn.
+Several critical points make the rewriting rules actually more complicated than that: